 Down on the corner

 I remember the day I could no longer pretend I wasn’t a girl.
-I had come home from a basketball game and was sitting on the floor talking to my mom when I laid back and my sleeveless basketball shirt fell over my chest in a way that would be innocent in my childhood, but wasn’t anymore (I hadn’t realized…or didn’t want to realize that my body was was changing).
-My mom quickly pulled my shirt back over my chest and commented on how it was time to get a bra and I froze thiking ‘A bra…?
+I had come home from a basketball game and was sitting on the floor talking to my mom when I laid down allowing my sleeveless basketball shirt to fall expose my chest in a way that would’ve been innocent in my childhood, but clearly was no longer.
+My mom quickly pulled my shirt back over my chest and commented on how it was time to get a bra and I froze thikning, ‘A bra…?
 For what?’ .
-I was only 11 or 12 when puberty hit, so it hadn’t really occurred to me that my body would be changing in ways that would threaten the identity I had constructed in my youth.
-When my body did change (in what was probably like a year but seemed like all of 7 hours) it changed my entire relationship to expressing myself.
-I went from having a fairly boxy body that was easy to present as masculine to developing into the shape that I have today.
-At 12.
-I struggled to maintain my ‘tom-boy-ish-ness’ as my body and mind developed, but somewhere inside I was also secretly was happy to finally be able to be recognizably a girl/woman.
+I was only 11 or 12 when puberty hit, so it hadn’t occurred to me that my body would change in ways that threatened the identity I had constructed as a child because in my mind, I was still a child.
+I hadn’t realized or refused to realize that my body was was changing, and as a result, I hadn’t changed how I related to it, especially in front of others.
+When my body did change (in what was probably like a year but seemed like all of 7 hours) it changed my entire relationship to self expression and masculinity.
+I went from having a fairly boxy body that was easy to present as masculine to developing into an hourglass shape that I still have today.
+But I was 12.
+Despite the clear changes, I struggled to maintain my ‘tom-boy-ish-ness’ even though I recognized then as I do now that some part of me was happy to finally be able to be recognizably a girl/woman.

-Around the same time I hit puberty, my family relocated to a new area, and I made a decision to test out what I had been told was femininity where no one had known the old me.
-I dove head first into it for about 2 years, but at some point in high school, I hit a wall and realized I couldn’t keep pretending I found comfort or safety in feminine expression and the apparent sexualization that necessarily came with it.
-I remember staring at myself one day in the mirror and just cutting all of my hair off, going into my room and throwing away all my skin tight shirts and jeans.
-It was like finding a part of myself I had forgotten I had lost.
-I settled into a more masculine womanhood after realizing that I had been operating under a very narrow definition of feminine expression that was ultimately harmful because it was more for other people’s consumption than myself.
+Around the same time I hit puberty, my family relocated to a new area, and I made a decision to test out what I had been told was femininity in a place where no one knew the old me.
+After the move, I dove head first into what I thought and had been told was femininity for about 2 years until I hit a wall.
+At the start of high school, I realized I couldn’t keep pretending I found comfort or safety in femininity and the apparent sexualization that necessarily came with it.
+I remember staring at myself one day in the mirror and just cutting all of my hair off, going into my room and putting away all my skin tight shirts and jeans.
+Seeing a remnant of my boyish youth in the mirror was like finding a part of myself I had forgotten I’d even lost.
+I began to settle into a more masculine womanhood after realizing that I had been operating under a very narrow , toxic and patriarchal definition of femininity and feminine expression that was ultimately harmful because it was more for other people’s consumption (read: male consumption) and had little to do with my own personhood.
+Learning that whether or not people recognized and appreciated me as a woman had no bearing on my womanhood is a lesson I am still learning.

-When I was in college, I made a decision to re-examine femininity with a wider lens, and about a year ago, I made a conscious decision to stop being afraid of expressing myself in feminine ways.
-I would be lying if I said I felt physically more comfortable in a dress than a button down shirt and slacks, but I would also be lying if I said I didn’t feel good in ‘women’s clothes’ and makeup (well, in lipstick anyway.
+I would be lying if I said I felt physically more comfortable in a dress than a button down shirt and slacks (both in my own body and in how others receive it), but I would also be lying if I said I didn’t feel good in ‘women’s clothes’ and makeup (well, in lipstick anyway.
 I still don’t wear other make up except for shoots but even that’s just eyeliner and mascara).
 I’m definitely not done exploring my masculinity/femininity and how they intersect, overlap and complicate my gender expression, my love life and my personal identity, but at this point in my life, I’m not afraid of finding the answer.
 As I start my 24th rotation around the sun, I am making a conscious decision to express myself comfortably not necessarily along any binaries and just see where that takes me.

 Denisio Truitt: Once my mom told me that had I been a boy, my father planned to name me Gabriel after a close friend who passed long before I was born.
 This was later on in my life when conversations between mothers and daughters transform into something more honest, candid.
 Something about that conversation an the idea of a phantom boy that never came haunted me for years.
 Perhaps it was because even without the knowledge of Gabriel, I remember feeling energies in my child body that felt feminine and at times masculine.